coras-code/MVCtoMVVM/README.md

 - Could add IB branches together, just have both in storyboard and change the intial controller when switching patterns
 - Investigate MVCvsMVVM tutorial to see differences e.g static cell identifier

+really important tip:
+            let dataString = String(data: data, encoding: .utf8)

+            print(dataString!)
+to see the response from the server before decoding (spent ages fixing this server probelm, and this helped right away)